Genius Ways To Live Frugally Without Looking Like a Cheapskate

 We probably all have that one friend in our lives that continues to surprise us with their cheapskate ways.
 Can you believe some of the lengths people go to in order to save a bit of money?
 Usually, it’s fine; people can do what they want to do and as long as they aren’t negatively affecting others, they can be as cheap as they like.
 However, some things just leave a bad taste in our mouths.
 For instance, have you ever gone out to eat with a group of friends, only to have someone buy the most expensive meal AFTER you’ve all agreed to split the bill?
 What about that friend that mysteriously disappears into the toilet when the bill arrives?
 Yeah, those are real cases, not fakes!

-For some people, appearing cheap is like a badge of honour.
+For some people, appearing cheap is like a badge of honor.
 They just can’t get enough of it because they like to be known to save money—even if it means annoying other people.
 They’ll buy everything the cheapest and they’ll get excited when they see those big discount numbers popping up around the store.
 It goes without saying that they do live life a lot more frugally than others, but there’s always a difference between appearing frugal and appearing cheap.
 If you want to be the former, then you’ve picked a good choice.
 Appearing cheap is unattractive to a lot of people and it can even put them off hanging out or going out with you.
 If you don’t want that to happen but still want to live a frugal lifestyle, then you’ll need to follow these tips to conceal your cheap ways yet still live with financial stability.

 Learn to budget properly